Uthaman (2001 film)

-Uthaman is a 2001 Indian Malayalam-language drama film directed by Anil - Babu and written by T. A. Razzaq, starring Jayaram, Sindhu Menon, Sangeetha, Babu Antony and Siddique.
+Uthaman is a 2001 Indian Malayalam-language drama film directed by Anil - Babu and written by T. A. Razzaq, starring Jayaram, Siddique, Sindhu Menon, Sangeetha, Babu Antony and Meghanathan.
 The music was composed by Johnson.

 Plot

 Uthaman, an orphan, puts his life in jeopardy when he accepts the blame for a murder committed by a member of the family he is living with.
 Soon, the siblings of the deceased decide to seek revenge.